whetstoneresearch/doppler-indexer-rs/docs/RECEIPTS_COLLECTION.md

 ### Catchup Phase

-1. Scans existing block parquet files in `data/{chain}/historical/raw/blocks/`
+1. Scans existing block parquet files in `data/{chain}/historical/raw/blocks/` (and S3 manifest if provided)
-2. For each block range, checks if receipts and logs parquet files exist
+2. For each block range, checks if receipts and logs parquet files exist (locally or in S3)
-3. If missing, reads block info from existing block parquet file
+3. If missing, reads block info from existing block parquet file (downloading from S3 if needed)
 4. Fetches receipts via RPC and processes them
+5. Uploads receipt parquet files to S3 if `storage_manager` is configured
-5. Sends `RangeComplete` signals for each range (even if already complete) to synchronize downstream collectors
+6. Sends `RangeComplete` signals for each range (even if already complete) to synchronize downstream collectors

 ### Current Phase (Early Batch Fetching)

 The current phase uses early batch-based RPC fetching to improve throughput:

 1. Receives block info (block number, timestamp, tx hashes) from block collector
+2. Skips ranges that already exist (checked against catchup state's file lists and S3 manifest)
-2. Tracks blocks in batch states per range (`ReceiptBatchState`)
+3. Tracks blocks in batch states per range (`ReceiptBatchState`)
-3. **Early fetch**: When unfetched blocks reach `rpc_batch_size`, immediately fetches receipts via RPC without waiting for full range
+4. **Early fetch**: When unfetched blocks reach `rpc_batch_size`, immediately fetches receipts via RPC without waiting for full range
-4. Sends logs immediately to downstream collectors as batches complete
+5. Sends logs immediately to downstream collectors as batches complete
-5. When all blocks in a range are received:
+6. When all blocks in a range are received:
    - Fetches any remaining unfetched blocks
    - Sorts records by block number
    - Writes receipt data to Parquet file
+   - Uploads to S3 if `storage_manager` is configured
-6. Handles recollection requests via `tokio::select!` alongside normal block processing
+7. Handles recollection requests via `tokio::select!` alongside normal block processing
-7. On shutdown, processes any incomplete ranges with partial data
+8. On shutdown, processes any incomplete ranges with partial data

 ## Fetching Strategies